 The answer is to use modifier -25 on the office visit.
 This modifier indicates that a significant, separately identifiable evaluation and management service was performed on the same day.
 Note that the symptom or diagnosis can be the samethey do not have to be different for the two codes.
 In the case of a well visit and a fall, these are obviously completely different.

 Many managed care plans balk at having to pay for two E/M services on the same day.
 But CPT clearly explains how this is to be done in the preface to the section on preventive-medicine service.
 If an abnormality/ies is encountered or a pre-existing problem is addressed in the process of performing this preventive-medicine evaluation and management service, and if the problem/abnormality is significant enough to require additional work to perform the key components of a problem-oriented E/M service, then the appropriate office/outpatient code 99201-99215 should also be reported.
 Modifier -25 should be added to the office/outpatient code to indicate that a significant, separately identifiable evaluation and management service was provided by the same physician on the same day as the preventive-medicine service.
 The appropriate preventive- medicine service is additionally reported.
 This is on page 32 of CPT Codes and should be copied and sent to health plans who dont believe in paying for two E/M services on the same day.

-To use modifier -25, list the preventive services CPT code first with no modifier, and with a diagnosis code of V20.2 for the routine physical or V70.3 for [...]
+To use modifier -25, list the preventive services CPT code first with no modifier, [...]